VelocityDeveloper/velocity-berita7/README.md

 Child Theme for the Velocity System WordPress theme.

 ### Usage
-Simply download the zip and upload the zip (velocity-child-theme-master.zip) under your WordPress dashboard at Appearance > Themes.
+Simply download the zip and upload the zip under your WordPress dashboard at Appearance > Themes.
 Or extract and upload via FTP at wp-content/themes/.

 ### Renaming